paciodev/100-days-with-python/README.md

 `main.py` - Place for main project after learning for whole day

+(if project is bigger it'll be in separate subfolder called `project`)

 `notes.py` - Notes from the [course](https://www.udemy.com/course/100-days-of-code)

-**All other files will have comments on the first line describing their purpose of existing in folder**
+_All other files will have comments on the first line describing their purpose of existing in folder_

+## **ATTENTION!** All of the projects (not notes) were created by me and only me without seeing solutions, course only provided ideas for projects